Professor Cynthia V. Burek, FGS, FHEA

 Co-ordinator of International Relations (CIR) and UWE Representative

-A BFWG Member for 44 years – Local Association from 1972-2000 and Independent Member of Southern Region since then -she is the Immediate Past President of BFWG and also served an earlier three year term as Vice President when she was responsible for Membership and Recruitment, and initiated the Crosby Hall Open Days and the Networks.
+A BFWG Member for 44 years – Local Association from 1972-2000 and Independent Member of Southern Region since then.
+She is the a Past President of BFWG and also served an earlier three year term as Vice President when she was responsible for Membership and Recruitment, and initiated the Crosby Hall Open Days and the Networks.

 Professionally, she headed the Science Team at a City Academy after a varied career teaching at Universities, here and abroad, at FE Colleges and girls’ schools.